Simon6092/Eksamen/README.md

 Open `Exam_2026.ipynb` in the same folder as the `.py` files and run all cells from the top.

+**Only one device can run the code at a time, because of the API key.**

 The project uses `numpy`, `scipy`, `pandas`, `matplotlib` and `fredapi`.

 ## Contributions